AlexeyGogolev/check-bx-db-value/README.md

-# Check value from bitrix database
+# Checking value from bitrix database

 Script compares result returned by <single_num_value_query> to given <max_num_value>.
 If the result more than the given value, then it exits with code 1 (otherwise normal exit).